* [chore] update latest deps, ensure readme up to date * remove double entry

 - 'Normal' federation; discover new servers.

-- Allow list-only federation; choose which servers you talk to.
+- Allow list-only federation; choose which servers you talk to (not yet implemented).

 GoToSocial supports OpenID Connect (OIDC) identity providers, meaning you can integrate it with existing user management services like Auth0, Gitlab, etc., or run your own and hook GtS up to that (we recommend Dex).